BDI-pathogens/EpiLine/README.md

 ### Example Results

 We now demonstrate the model using simulated data which is contained in `examples/linear_r_dist.R`.
-In this example, the daily growth rate $r(t)$ declines linearly throughout the simulation from 0.1 to -0.03, and the mean and variance of the symptom-report distribution decrease linearly with time (with constand skewness and kurtosis).
+In this example, the daily growth rate $r(t)$ declines linearly throughout the simulation from 0.1 to -0.03, and the mean and variance of the symptom-report distribution decrease linearly with time (with constant skewness and kurtosis).

 ```
 library( EpiLine )